As I have told you in last Sundays post me and my kids were thrilled with the recipe in Alain Ducasse’s Puur Natuur cookbook.

 I have tasted the original version but Mushi and Missy have made their own interpretation of this recipe.
 One with just some extra pasta and mozarella, the other with some chickpeas, mozarella, pasta and herbs.
 I am fine with it as long as they eat their veggies with a smile you won’t hear me complain.

-Last night I even served it to Mr Husband who was a little bit reluctant when he first saw his plat (like tomato and some kind of ice cream – seriously?) but really loved the taste and texture.
+Last night I even served it to Mr Husband who was a little bit reluctant when he first saw his plate (like tomato and some kind of ice cream – seriously?) but really loved the taste and texture.
 I even got the compliment it was like the Hertog Jan tomato dish we have eaten last September.
 (I just love the guy, comparing this to Hertog Jan, is he for real?)

 So….nothing more to say..do try this at home!